kipos-lang/kipos/Roadmap.md

 - [x] I want the module sidebar to indicate type errors and stuff
   - I also want ... to have the backend deal with files. right?
 - [ ] make it so I can disable a module

+- [ ] MOCK setInterval and setTimeout so they get cleared on re-evaluation.
+...
+HOW do I make it so that `kipos.update` actually updates the thing we were coming from? idk. for now, we have to pass it around.

 # DECISION